Manga Review | Anti-Platonic by Yupopo Orishima

 This review will contain spoilers for the and anime series Anti-Platonic.
 While the manga may vary slightly from all other forms of media, it may have similar story elements and could be considered spoilers.

-Trigger Warning: There may be references to cheating, jealousy, slut-shaming, death, illness, sexual assault, violence, blood, prejudice, and a romantic relationship between an adult and a minor, as it appears in the manga.
+Trigger Warning: There may be references to cheating, jealousy, sex in exchange for room and board, slut-shaming, death, illness, sexual assault, violence, blood, prejudice, and a romantic relationship between an adult and a minor, as it appears in the manga.

 Synopsis: